databrickslabs/partner-connect-api/TechnicalFAQ.md

 Since the test suite in this repository only tests the Connect API, many cases lose test coverage.

 ### How can the partner test new changes to the Connect API after GA?
+The partner can use the [Self-Testing Partner CLI](self-testing-partner-cli/README.md) to test new changes to their integration within their own workspace.
-A supported solution for this is under development.
-In the meantime, please reach out directly if you're hitting limitations.
+However, the partner will have to be aware of problems that could arise from having multiple tiles.
+Please reach out directly if you're hitting limitations.

 ### Anything to know about special characters?
 Identifiers (like catalog and schema names) in Databricks may need to be escaped with backticks (`).
 Read more [here](https://docs.databricks.com/sql/language-manual/sql-ref-identifiers.html).